 there were relatively thin layers where the temperature either increased slightly with height or fell at a very slow rate.
 The relative humidity also dropped very rapidly as the MetAid ascended through these layers.
 Significant drops occurred at heights of 1.8 km and 4 km in layers that would be termed temperature inversions by forecasters.
 In addition, there were also less pronounced changes in the temperature lapse rate near 8 km and 10.3 km, again associated with a significant reduction in relative humidity with height.
 The variations in the rate of change of temperature and humidity in the vertical affect the propagation of radio waves in the atmosphere.
 Thus, MetAids observations are also well suited to identifying radio propagation conditions.

-The balloons lifting the radiosondes are designed to provide optimum burst heights when ascending at about 300 m/min.
-Any significant loss of reception early in an ascent (even for 10 s) is undesirable since this compromises the ability of the radiosonde to resolve the changes in temperature and relative humidity, required for local forecasting.
+The balloons lifting the radiosondes are designed to provide optimum performance when ascending at about 300 m/min.
+Any significant loss of reception early in an ascent (even for 10 s) is undesirable since this compromises the ability of the radiosonde to resolve the changes in temperature and relative humidity near the surface, required for local forecasting.
 Missing data for four or five minutes (even if only caused by faulty navigation signal reception for the wind measurements) often necessitates the launch of a second radiosonde to fulfill the operational requirement.

-The observation shown in Fig. 3-8 is typical since errors in the relative humidity measurements were from 5% to 90% between the surface and the level where the temperature falls below –40 C. By the time the temperature fell below –60 C at 10 km, the response of the relative humidity sensor was becoming too slow to fully resolve rapid changes in relative humidity.
+The observation shown in Fig. 3-8 is typical since relative humidity measurements were from 5% to 90% between the surface and the level where the temperature falls below –40 C. By the time the temperature fell below –60 C at 10 km, the response of the relative humidity sensor was becoming too slow to fully resolve rapid changes in relative humidity.
 This reflects a marked improvement in radiosonde relative humidity sensor performance since the 1980’s.
-All earlier relative humidity sensors became unreliable at temperatures between –30 C and –40 C. The relative humidity sensor is the most difficult to manufacture and has proved to be one of the main barriers to designing and manufacturing a radiosonde without extensive long-term investment in design and production facilities.
+All earlier relative humidity sensors became unreliable at temperatures between –30 C and –40 C. The relative humidity sensor is the most difficult to manufacture and has proved to be one of the main barriers to designing and manufacturing a radiosonde without extensive long-term investment in design and production facilities.